Authors can write or upload their manuscripts on Inkitt based on our guidelines.

 “No you’re not!”
 I yelled back, before throwing myself face-first into my pillow behind me.
 Tears formed in my eyes and dampened the fabric upon my cheek.

-“I heard what you said to them,” I muffled through my pillow.
+“I’ve always known,” I muffled through my pillow.

 I could hear Eno get out of his bed and amble over to me.
 He prodded me in the side.
-“Hey!
-Sassy, where’s mummy?”
+“Hey, Sassy?
+Where’s mummy?”

 I sat up, tears now flowing freely, and brought Eno onto my bed to hug him.
 “They’re dead, Eno.
 They’re dead and they’re never coming back.”
 I bawled and held Eno tight.